 2 green onion, diced

 Take the piece of steak and rub the Himalayan Salt and pepper all over the steak.
-Making sure that our “rub” has covered all corners and inches of the filet.
+Make sure that our “rub” has covered all corners and inches of the steak.

-Place the filet in a container with the onion, garlic, and Worcestershire sauce.
+Place the steak in a container with the onion, garlic, and Worcestershire sauce.
 Place a tight fitting lid over the container and place the container in the refrigerator to marinate.
 You can marinate this for 30 minutes up to overnight.
 This step is optional.
 It is not necessary marinate the steak overnight.
 You can rub the steak with salt and pepper prior to cooking.
 Just be sure to rub the steak before step 4.

 Slice the steak on a bias cut and against the grain so it stays tender.
-Lay the mushroom sauce on the plate, steak on top of the sauce, and then garnish with avocado slices and green onions.
+Lay the mushroom sauce on the plate, place the steak on top of the sauce, and then garnish with avocado slices, green onions, and jalapenos.